-interface INTERFACE-ID (Optional) Specifies the interfaces to be displayed. , (Optional) Specifies a series of interfaces, or separate a range of interfaces from previous range.
+interface INTERFACE-ID (Optional) Specifies the interfaces to be displayed. , (Optional) Specifies a series of interfaces, or separate a range of interfaces from a previous range.
 No space is allowed before and after the comma. - (Optional) Specifies a range of interfaces.
-No space is allowed before a hyphen.
+No space is allowed before and after the hyphen.